 Hamilton has always been on the forefront of horological innovation.
 The Elinvar hairspring was patented in 1931 and used in all movements thereafter.
 The name Elinvar was derived from the term “Elasticity Invariable” and was the first alloy to resist the changes in elasticity that occur with changes in temperature.

 Also during the mid-fifties Hamilton embarked on a program of expansion and diversification.
-As a result, the company produced watches under three brand names Hamilton, Vantage and Buren in six plants in this country and abroad, manufactured sterling and plated silverware, fabricated and processed rare and exotic metals, and produced mechanical and electronic measuring devices and components.
+As a result, the company produced watches under three brand names – Hamilton, Vantage and Buren.
+These names were in six plants in this country and abroad, manufactured sterling and plated silverware, fabricated and processed rare and exotic metals, and produced mechanical and electronic measuring devices and components.
 Hamilton also produced rocket fuel alloys, special metals for the Apollo program, missile timers and safety and arming devices for military applications.

 Hamilton continued to produce some of the finest American watches until 1969.
 They truly represent the pinnacle of American watchmaking.
 Watches bearing the Hamilton name can still be found today, but the brand is now owned by the Swatch Group, one of the large Swiss watch conglomerates.